MileHacker Logo

 Walking Best Practices

-• Wear comfortable, sturdy shoes for uneven surfaces and sets of steps.
+• Wear comfortable, sturdy shoes for uneven surfaces and stairs.

 • Carry water, particularly in the warmer months.